VoltCruelerz/OwlMarble-Magic/feats/feats.md

 ## Heavy Armor Master [Updated]

-- Increase your strength by 1, to a maximum of 20.
+- Increase your Strength by 1, to a maximum of 20.
 - While you are wearing heavy armor, physical strike damage dealt to you is reduced by your proficiency bonus.

 ## High Sorcery [New]